noalac/RageAdventureWeb/README.md

 Processing.js based game engine demo.
 IQ challenge game.

 Game ideas come from ThankCreate.
-So the shorter repo name "RageAdventure" will be left for ThankCreate himself.
 And this repo mainly focuses on web implementations of games.

 More Info:
   Processing is an extension of Java, so the Processing codes can be easily packed into a Java applet or application.
 However, in this repo, I am using the processing.js to convert processing into JavaScript.
 Which can run in a "canvas" component with the support of HTML5.